Chapter Six: The Starry Void

 “Why a computer?”
 I said.
 “I thought you said there wouldn’t be any computers unless we brought them.”

 Yali frowned.
 “I did.
-There's never been a computer here before, it's always been… a shelf with a lot of books…”
+There’s never been a computer here before, it’s always been… some shelves with a lot of books…”

 “Haha, maybe the Waiting God scanned all the books and now it’s a ‘digital collection’!”